stefanoschmidt1995/mbank/docs/usage/bank_generation.md

 How to generate a bank
 ======================

-To generate a bank, you need to specify the following options to the command `mbank_run`:
+To generate a bank, you need to specify some of the following options to the command `mbank_run`:

 - `run-name`: a label for the run.
 All the output files will be named accordingly.
 - `variable-format`: the coordinates to include in the bank.
 See [here](../package_reference/handlers.rst) the available formats.